recordinghacks

 The L47 is a recreation and reinterpretation of the Neumann U47.
 It is a continuously-variable multipattern tube condenser microphone with several interesting characteristics.

-The pattern-selection switch on the power supply allows selection of an infinite number of pickup patterns.
-In Cardioid mode, the mic’s sensitivity is increased by 3dB and the noise floor is dropped by 3dB.
-Set to any other position, the mic is in “multipattern” mode, which is indicated by a blue LED within the mic’s headbasket.
+The pattern-selection switch on the power supply allows selection of an infinite number of pickup patterns, as well as a Cardioid-only mode that increases the mic’s sensitivity by 3dB and lowers the noise floor by 3dB.
+In “multipattern” mode, which is indicated by a blue LED within the mic’s headbasket, the polar pattern is sweepable from Omni to Figure-8.

 The capsule in the L47fet was designed by Gene Lawson, and is based on the M7 capsule originally used in the U47/U48 microphones.
 Note that the M7 used a relatively thick PVC diaphragm, whereas Lawson’s capsule uses a very thin (3-micron) diaphragm mostly likely made of Mylar.